Vero Beach Podcast - Meet Your Neighbors. Support Local. ™

 21st Amendment - Part 2: People Make The Room (Craft, Team & Community)

-Send a text Slip into a private tasting room, at 21st Amendment Distillery, where Victorian mirrors, antique chairs, and a ceiling woven from whiskey staves set the tone for a different kind of night out.
+Send us Fan Mail Slip into a private tasting room, at 21st Amendment Distillery, where Victorian mirrors, antique chairs, and a ceiling woven from whiskey staves set the tone for a different kind of night out.
 We pull back the curtain on how a modern speakeasy aesthetic blends with a team-first mindset to create a space where people breathe easier, sip slower, and feel genuinely taken care of.
 Jeff shares why the front-of-house feels both vintage and fresh, with layered seating nooks and cozy corners that invite conversation.
 He opens up about leadership choices that put the team before everything else—because a valued, trusted staff delivers the kind of warmth and consistency guests can feel the moment they walk in.
 From intentional onboarding and a handbook that spells out mission and service standards, to a culture that avoids drama and rewards accountability, the throughline is clear: people make the room.
 We also explore the experiences that keep regulars coming back.
 Think hands-on cocktail classes around a big communal table, a blend-and-fill-your-own-bottle program where whiskey lovers craft a custom expression and wax-dip it, and private dinners and tastings for deeper dives.
 Then we head into cigar country, tracing Jeff’s trip to Nicaragua and the creation of a mild, house-branded 21 AD cigar designed for broad palates and perfect whiskey pairings.
 The conversation lands on “Cigars for Freedom,” a program that matches house cigar purchases to send care packages to service members, with a new contact in the works to keep that mission alive.
 By the end, the purpose shines: build a room where guests can set down their packs for a while, and give the team what they need to make that relief repeatable.
 If this story resonates, follow the show, share it with a friend who loves great spaces and better service, and leave a quick review so more neighbors can find us.
 Presented by Killer Bee Marketing Helping local businesses in Vero Beach connect with their neighbors.
 Support the show Support The Show Keep It Local.
 Keep It Going Be sure to connect with us on Instagram at @myverobeachdotcom

 14 min